PicsooEU/Prestashop/README.md

 - 1.5.0 May 6th, 2024:
   - modifications have been made in Picsoo; so, it's necessary to upgrade to this version.
   - several bugs fixed.
+- 1.6.0 June 16th, 2025:
+  - several bugs fixed.
+  - added checkbox in parameters to send or not quantities from Prestashop to Picsoo (default = false)

 ## Credits & copyright